 Pets are No Different

-Like with a child, signs of heatstroke in your dog may start to show well after you've returned with your frosty beverage.
+Like with a child, signs of heatstroke in your dog may start to show well after you've returned.

 Symptoms of heatstroke in dogs include: